11 Best Open Source Web Browsers [Must-Know Alternatives]

 5. Brave – Open Source Web Browser

-Brave has been around since 2016 but only recently gained traction with the public after Google removed its ad blocker from Chrome in November 2017.
+Brave has been around since 2016, but only recently gained traction with the public after Google banned the extension AdNauseam (ad-blocking / ad-clicking tool) from the Chrome Web Store in 2017.

-Since then, the Brave browser has been downloaded over 2 million times from the Google Play Store.
+Since then, the Brave browser has been downloaded tens of millions of times from the Google Play Store.

 It is a browser built with privacy and speed in mind.
 In addition to all that, it is also ad-free and has an open-source code base that makes it easier to customize than most other browsers.